flowgrammable/flowsim/README.md

 file, then use a special grunt task to finish the package installation, and finally return to the top level directory.

-- cd frontend
+- cd flowsim-ui
 - npm install
-- grunt init -or- grunt init-nb (no browser)
+- bower install
 - cd ..

 ##Build Operations